RiteshJha912/RiteshJha912/README.md

 ---

 <p align="center" style="color: #5C4B8A;">
-  Thank you for stopping by!
+  Thank you for stopping by
+You are AWESOME!
 </p>